truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Deploying and securing API services

 Basically, you can deploy any application, either using a PAAS solution, a CAAS or a IAAS.
 To access your service, you need loadBalancer (most of the times) to gives your application a public name outside users can use.
-Sometimes, to accomodate company policy or others constraints, like progressive service migration, you might want to use an API gateway, that serves as a Proxy to ensure the request is handled by the correct service.
+Sometimes, to accommodate company policy or others constraints, like progressive service migration, you might want to use an API gateway, that serves as a Proxy to ensure the request is handled by the correct service.
 Of course, an API does more, like monitoring the activity, configuring security access or defining the API mapping based on OpenAPI specification for instance.

 Regarding securities, you don't want your API to be accessible publicly.
 Here again, API gateway can be very handy to help configuring API restriction.